-Epilepsy is the most common serious neurological disorder, affecting 50 million people globally.
+Epilepsy is the most common serious neurological disorder, affecting over 50 million people globally.
 Currently available treatments can control epilepsy only in about 70% of patients.

 MERN brings together epilepsy researchers from: